Generating solution paths of Markovian stochastic differential equations using diffusion models

-In this paper, we introduce a new model-free, data-driven approach to generate sample paths of SDEs using (conditional) diffusion models, a cutting-edge class of generative AI models that have achieved remarkable success in image and video applications whose performances surpass those of GANs \citep{dhariwal2021diffusion, ho2020denoising, rombach2022high}.
+In this paper, we introduce a new model-free (up to the Markovian, diffusion SDE structure), data-driven approach to generate sample paths of SDEs using {\it conditional} diffusion models, a cutting-edge class of generative AI models that have achieved remarkable success in image and video applications whose performances surpass those of GANs and other generative models \citep{dhariwal2021diffusion, ho2020denoising, rombach2022high}.